Adibhosn/GAMES/README.md

-It is an RPG made in C language.
+It is a RPG made in C language.